ar-/incron/README.md

 The mask can also be extended by dotdirs=true which will include dotdirectories (hidden directories and hidden files) into the search.

-**Example 1**: You need to run program 'abc' with the full file path as an argument every time a file is changed in /var/mail.
+Example 1: You need to run program 'abc' with the full file path as an argument every time a file is changed in /var/mail.
 One of the solutions follows:

 `
 /var/mail IN_CLOSE_WRITE abc $@/$#
 `

 **Example 2**: You need to run program 'efg' with the full file path as the first argument and the numeric event flags as the second one.
 It have to monitor all events on files in /tmp.
 Here is it:

 `
 /tmp IN_ALL_EVENTS efg $@/$# $&
 `

 Since 0.4.0 also system tables are supported.
 They are located in /etc/incron.d and their commands use root privileges.
 System tables are intended to be changed directly (without incrontab).